 Obtaining the List of Properties

 Again, the process may vary depending on whether the state is a tax deed state or a tax lien state.
 In my case, Michigan’s tax deed sale website offers all the information I need.
 I can simply download a spreadsheet that lists all properties that will go on auction and base my decisions from there.

 Unfortunately, some states don’t offer this information out of the gate.
 The first thing to do is to find the tax deed auction website.
 If the state’s website doesn’t have the interactive feature just to download the list, it can be requested through email or in person a few days before the auction begins.

 A spreadsheet will either come in an XLS or CSV format.
 Microsoft Excel can open both, but XLS is its native file type.

 What’s on the List?

 The list gives me some important data that can guide my bidding decisions.
-In Michigan, our list usually includes the lot number (which is not the same thing as the property’s APN).
-This is how I can find each of the listed properties and get more information about each of them.
+In Michigan, our list usually includes the lot number (which is not the same thing as the property's APN).
+This is how I can find each listed property and get more information about each.

-Other important data that comes with this list is the minimum bid amount for each property, which is the lowest amount I can buy the property for, assuming there’s no competition.
-This figure usually represents the amount of delinquent taxes that the property owes the county plus some additional fees.
-In effect, a tax deed sale is just the county’s best effort at trying to recoup its lost tax revenue.
+Another important data that comes with this list is the minimum bid amount for each property, which is the lowest amount I can buy, assuming there’s no competition.
+This figure usually represents the amount of delinquent taxes that the property owes the county, plus some additional fees.
+In effect, a tax deed sale is just the county's best effort to recoup its lost tax revenue.